Skip to main content

 Description: Oregon educators Katie Medart and Rachel Sager started a grassroots movement, “I Resolve,” to speak out on gender identity education policy and offer solutions that would allow teachers to continue teaching without violating their conscience and that would respect the rights of parents.
 After posting a video on their own website promoting their organization and proposed policy solutions, officials at Grants Pass School District 7 suspended, and then terminated, them for speaking out.

-Katie Medart and Rachel Sager
+ADF clients Katie Medart and Rachel Sager

-Attorneys with Alliance Defending Freedom and Pacific Justice Institute representing Rachel Sager (formerly Damiano) and Katie Medart filed their opening brief earlier this month with the U.S. Court of Appeals for the 9th Circuit urging it to protect their freedom of speech and religion.
+Rachel Sager (formerly Damiano) and Katie Medart filed their opening brief with the 9th Circuit in September urging it to protect their First Amendment rights.
 The two educators filed a lawsuit in 2021 against Grants Pass School District 7 after officials suspended and then terminated them for voicing—on their own online platform—their opinions about local, state, and national policy.
+The two educators received overwhelming support from a number of free speech advocates, a feminist group, and medical professionals who care for children.

 Sager and Medart have been in the education field for many years, including at North Middle School in Grants Pass.
 Sager served as assistant principal, and Medart taught science there.
 Together, they started a grassroots organization “I Resolve” to propose gender identity education policy proposals that respect the rights of students, parents, and teachers.
 The educators were forced to file a lawsuit against the school district for violating their rights to free speech and religious freedom.
 The district court ruled against them, prompting their appeal.